 How do we enroll?

-Please see our Admissions section for details on our admissions process.
+Please see our Admissions page for details on our admissions process.

 What are your age requirements for enrollment?

 Prospective 4K students must be four years old and kindergarten students must be five years old by September 1 of the school year.
 Prospective 3K students must be potty-trained and three years old by September 1 of the school year.

 How much is tuition?